Raghav-26491/Basic-ML-Projects/Movie-Recommendation/README.md

 Features

-•	Data Pre-processing: The dataset is cleaned and transformed to create a tags column by combining overview and genre.
+•	Data Pre-processing: The dataset is cleaned and transformed to create a tags column by combining the overview and genre.

 •	Recommendation Algorithm: Uses cosine similarity to suggest movies similar to the selected one.